CEOP: Child Exploitation and Online Protection Command

 Our P.E. days are:

-3Y – Monday and Thursday
+3Y - Tuesday morning and Thursday afternoon

 A gentle reminder that our school P.E. kit is a plain white t-shirt, black shorts and black pumps or trainers for outdoor sports, without visible branding.
 Children can come to school dressed in their PE kit, as long as it is the proper P.E. uniform.
 Otherwise, they will need to bring it in a separate bag.